widdowquinn/sync_rifftrax/README.md

 * Import the NTSC `.mp3` track
 * In `Audacity`, use `Effects -> Change Tempo` and set the percentage change to `4.271` (if you want to convert PAL to NTSC, the change is `-4.096`)
 * Click `OK`

+### Correcting RiffTrax PAL speed

+Some RiffTrax PAL audio (e.g. Return of the King) is not quite synced with PAL DVDs.
+These often need a small speed-up, with a tempo change of ≈`0.125` as above.